d12frosted/elpa-mirror/melpa/tok-theme-readme.txt

-Tok is a simple Emacs theme emphasizing the aesthetics of old terminals with the classic dark and green color scheme.
+Tok is a simple and minimal Emacs theme with dark green and yellow color scheme.